 I’m not the biggest fan of science kits generally, but there are some amazing STEM products out there if you know where to look.
-We’ve selected a few of our favourites that definitely won’t lead to disappointment on Christmas Day.
+We’ve selected a few of our favourite science gifts for kids that definitely won’t lead to disappointment on Christmas Day.

 If you haven’t tried Playfoam before you’re in for a treat!
 It’s an almost mess free great fun sensory material that you can squash, squish, mould into shapes or even build towers with.

 We’re also loving the new Playfoam Pals which have a hidden creature inside!
 Perfect for kids who love to collect things.

 We love these Electro Dough kits from Technology Will Save Us.
 They contain everything you need to make play dough circuits and are a brilliant hands on introduction to electricity.
 My 5 year old could create circuits easily, so don’t be worried about using this with young children, but do be careful with the LEDs which are small.